rich-hart/presentation_notes/pres.md

  @apiPermission none
  @apiDescription In this case "apiErrorStructure" is defined and used.
  Define blocks with params that will be used in several functions, so you don't have to rewrite them.
- @apiFake This isn't a part of the APIDOC, but Rich will give you a dollar if you point this out.
+ @apiFake This isn't a part of the APIDOC, but earn a dollar if you point this out.
  @apiParam {String} name Name of the User.
  @apiSuccess {Number} id         The new Users-ID.
  @apiErrorStructure CreateUserError